tcooper/gitter/README.md

 #Go-Gitter for GitHub & BitBucket -- v.0.1

 A lazy way to create, migrate, and update repos on GitHub and BitBucket.
+Built on REST APIs from GitHub API v3 and BitBucket API v1.0

 Feel free to fork and conribute!!

 ##Usage
     Usage: gitter [options]